abx123/go-isbn/readme.md

 ## Feature Overview

-- Retrieves book details using ISBN10 / ISBN13 via multiple providers:
+- Retrieves book details using ISBN10 / ISBN13 from 4 providers:
   - Google Books
   - Open Library
   - Goodreads _(requires env var GOODREAD_APIKEY to be set) [free](https://www.goodreads.com/api)_
   - ISBNDB _(requires env var ISBNDB_APIKEY to be set) [7-day trial](https://isbndb.com/isbn-database)_
 - Validates if a string is in valid ISBN10 / ISBN13 format

 go-isbn will spawn equal number of go routines each querying a single provider with a max timeout of 3 seconds.
 First valid result will then be returned.
 Will return book not found only if all providers fail.
+Will default to all available providers if none is specified

 ## Guide